 Method of assessment

-Daniel Richards, George Norman, Lynne Pepall, Industrial Organization: Contemporary Theory and Empirical Applications (4th ed rev), Blackwell Publishing, 2008
+Richards, D., Norman, G. and L. Pepall (2008), Industrial Organization: Contemporary Theory and Empirical Applications (4th ed.), Blackwell Publishing.

 By the end of this module you will be able to:

-explain how firms decisions regarding price, advertising and R&D can be modelled and evaluate the impact of those decisions on the structure and performance of markets
+* explain how firms decisions regarding price, advertising and R&D, etc. can be modelled and evaluate the impact of those decisions on the structure and performance of markets.

-understand and apply the basic concepts of game theory to the analysis of firms strategic behaviour
+* understand and apply concepts of game theory to the analysis of firm's strategic behaviour.

-identify the implications of the theory for the design and implementation of industrial policy and to critically evaluate the application of industrial policies in the UK and other countries
+* identify and critically evaluate the implications of economic theory for the design, implementation and evaluation of industrial policies in the UK and other countries.